searchlight/icinga-operator/docs/contribution-guide/README.md

 - Now, update the release notes in Github.
 See previous release notes to get an idea what to include there.

 Now, you should probably also release a new version of kubed.
-The steps are:
+These steps are:
 - Revendor kubed so that new changes become available.
 - Build kubed.
 Add any flags if needed.
 - Push changes to release branch.